tkjaergaard/Economic-PHP-SDK/README.md

 ## Contributing

-All PR's are welcome, just throw on at me, and i take a look at it :)
+All PR's are welcome, just throw me one, and i take a look at it :)

 ## License